pw4rn3r/ECE382/labs/lab8/index.md

 **Figure 1: Diagram of the maze your robot must navigate.
 Your demonstration grade depends on which door you go through.**

+## Competition Bonus

+- Finisher - 5 pts
+- Section Winner - 10 pts
+- Course Winner - 15 pts

 ## Competition Requirements

-All the laboratory requirements above are required to be met for the maze, with the following additional requirements:
+All the laboratory requirements above are required to be met for the maze, with the following differences:

-1. Each robot will get only three official attempts to complete the maze.
+1. Each robot will get *only* three official attempts to complete the maze.
 The best time will be used for your score.
-2. You must notify a referee/instructor before you make an official attempt.
+2. You must notify a referee/instructor *before* you make an official attempt.
-3. Your robot must find and exit through Door 3.
-4. The robot with a lowest adjusted time will be the winner.
+3. The robot with a lowest *adjusted* time will be the winner.
-5. Each collision with a wall will add an additional 20 seconds to your total time.
+4. Each collision with a wall will add an additional 20 seconds to your total time.
-6. You cannot hard code the path through the maze.
-You must use your sense and avoid algorithms to navigate through the maze.
+5. Exiting Door 1 or Door 2 incurs a two or one minute penalty, respectively.

 ## Prelab